PLANT-POWERED · PROTEIN-PACKED · DAILY

 ______________________________________________________

-How do you eat it?
+How to eat it?

-One serving of red bean stew combined with a portion of carbohydrates, such as rice, ptitim, or bread, can be a perfect lunch or dinner that is very rich in protein, dietary fiber, and essential minerals.
+One serving of red bean stew combined with a portion of carbohydrates, such as rice, ptitim, or bread, can be a perfect lunch or dinner that is very high in protein, dietary fiber, and essential minerals.

 ______________________________________________________